 There is the magnificent High and Low Force only a few miles away.
 When there it is always a good idea to pop into Bowlees visitor centre for refreshments, and to find out more about what is going on in the area.

 Or if you want a day indoors looking in awe at splendour then you could head to Barnard castle and The Bowes Museum.

 You could even go seek out the famous Black Grouse on the tops, a wonderful sight.

 I could rattle out a whole huge list here and I have written about so many places to see in the Durham Dales already on this site.

 After a lovely day out it is a pleasure though to head back to the peace at Doe Park and relax for the evening.
 Or you can walk just a little walk to the village nearby and enjoy a drink and meal in the Fox and Hounds.

 In an upcoming post I shall be showcasing a walk around the corner from here.
-Another unique walk that I would not have known without the inside knowledge from the staff here.
+Another unique walk, a local reservoir walk, that I would not have known without the inside knowledge from the staff here.
 Thank you.